lpodkalicki/blog/README.md

 ## Credits

 If you like my code sharing, then please star this repository.
+You can also become a [sponsor](https://github.com/sponsors/lpodkalicki) of my opensource work.
-For those who did, thank you! :)
+Thank you! :)

 ## Any Question?
 Need Help?